Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 River roared, the chains vibrating around him.

-The cave shook.
+The cavern shook.

-The alpha was free.
+The Alpha was free.

 And he ran.